-With Schemes of Arrangement now the preferred method of acquisition in large takeover deals in the Channel Islands and beyond Ogier's head of Corporate, partner Simon Dinning, tells BL Global how case law is gradually being developed to make the process smooth in the new City edition.
+With Schemes of Arrangement now the preferred method of acquisition in large takeover deals in the Channel Islands and partner Simon Dinning, tells BL Global how case law is gradually being developed to make the process smooth in the new City edition.

 M&A deals being done in the Channel Islands are of global significance – and Ogier has built a track record in advising them, including: